 Electric Oven – Safe Installation:

 The first item of business on installation is attaching the plug to the power cable.
 It is recommended that you install a vertically squashed plug in the spot to have more space behind.
 You also want to make sure that it has a resistance in watts that is adequate for the maximum absorption of the oven.
-You can find the maximum absorption of the oven on the plate on the frame of the oven and the cord must be placed for a temperature above 50 ° C at any given point.
-Next, you’ll want to ensure adequate ventilation, so insert the oven into the cavity in a way that provides enough air flow.
+You can find the oven’s maximum absorption on the plate on the frame of the oven, and the cord must be placed for a temperature above 50 ° C at any given point.
+Next, you’ll want to ensure adequate ventilation, so insert the oven into the cavity in a way that provides enough airflow.
 Place it on a base that is wide enough for the entire 56 cm width of the oven and about 4 cm high.
-You can also place two wooden runners on the inside cavity to insert the oven just like a drawer.
+You can also place two wooden runners on the inside cavity to insert the oven, just like a drawer.

 Whichever method you use, the back panel of the cabinet will be removed.
 Depending on the model you purchase, the oven may or may not be equipped with plugs placed laterally to the chassis.
 If you have these plugs, they must be positioned in a way to correspond with the hole on the frame of the oven cabinet.
 Once you have inserted the oven into the cabinet cavity, open the door to the oven and continue to tighten the 4 screws into the holes on the lateral side of the oven frame.

-If you need help designing a cabinet to hold your oven, Trends Wood Finishing in Oakville is available to assist you.
-We can build you cabinets from scratch, or refinish or reface any cabinets you may have.
+If you need help designing a cabinet to hold your oven, Trends Wood Finishing in Oakville Ontario is available to assist you.
+We can build you cabinets from scratch in our Oakville Cabinet Shop, or refinish or reface any cabinets you may have.